numbaby/react/readme.txt

 Thanks a lot for your great support!
 Creating a new branch is quick and simple.
 TEST on-off MERGE.

 Continue working on Dev but not finished yet, stash here, now it's completed,stash again.

+--Bug 01 is fixed now, yeah!
+--But 02 is fixed now, go ahead!
+Continue working on Dev but not finished yet, stash here, now it's completed.